| |

 Emergency Buffer10%Unexpected needs

-I pick a budget that won’t stress me out.
-Many small camper interior ideas are surprisingly affordable if you’re handy.
+I always start with a realistic number that won’t stress me out.
+Many small camper interior ideas can be done affordably with basic DIY skills.

-I jot down three words that capture my ideal vibe – like “cozy,” “bright,” or “minimal.”
-This keeps me focused when I’m tempted by every cute thing online.
+I write down three words that describe my ideal vibe.
+This helps me stay focused when I’m tempted by every cute camper accessory I see online.

 Gathering Inspiration for DIY Upgrades

-I collect inspiration with purpose.
-Instead of saving every pretty picture, I look for real solutions to my own camper headaches.
+I collect inspiration differently now than when I started.
+Instead of saving random pretty pictures, I look for specific solutions to my actual problems.

 My Inspiration Sources: